kendraio/kendraio-app/docs/workflow/blocks/actions.rst

 This example shows two buttons.
-The first one dispatches an asynchronous command using the :doc:`Event Dispatch <dispatch>` bloc, the second one does nothing, but includes an ``init`` block in order to start the inner workflow so that it runs and signals completion to the outer workflow.
+The first one dispatches an asynchronous command using the :doc:`Event Dispatch <dispatch>` bloc, the second one does nothing, but includes an ``init`` block in order to start the inner Flow so that it runs and signals completion to the outer Flow.

 .. code-block:: json
   {